2020 World Athletics Indoor Tour

 The Tour retains seven events for 2020, six in Europe and one in the United States.
 All six 2019 meetings returned, although the order of the meetings has been rearranged from 2019, and the Müller Indoor Grand Prix has returned from Birmingham to Glasgow.

 Meetings

-A seventh meeting was added in Lievin, France, with the tour was planned leading to the 2020 World Athletics Indoor Championships in Nanjing, China (postponed).
+A seventh meeting was added in Liévin, France, with the tour was planned leading to the 2020 World Athletics Indoor Championships in Nanjing, China (postponed).